freqtrade/freqtrade/docs/freqai-configuration.md

 | `df['%*']` | Any dataframe column prepended with `%` in `populate_any_indicators()` is treated as a training feature.
 For example, you can include the RSI in the training feature set (similar to in `templates/FreqaiExampleStrategy.py`) by setting `df['%-rsi']`.
 See more details on how this is done [here](freqai-feature-engineering.md). <br> **Note:** Since the number of features prepended with `%` can multiply very quickly (10s of thousands of features is easily engineered using the multiplictative functionality described in the `feature_parameters` table shown above), these features are removed from the dataframe upon return from `FreqAI`.
 To keep a particular type of feature for plotting purposes, you would prepend it with `%%`. <br> **Datatype:** Depends on the output of the model.

 ## Setting the `startup_candle_count`

 The `startup_candle_count` in the `FreqAI` strategy needs to be set up in the same way as in the standard Freqtrade strategy (see details [here](strategy-customization.md#strategy-startup-period)).
 This value is used by Freqtrade to ensure that a sufficient amount of data is provided when calling the `dataprovider`, to avoid any NaNs at the beginning of the first training.
-You can easily set this value by identifying the longest period (in candle units) which is passed to the indicator creation functions (e.g., talib functions).
+You can easily set this value by identifying the longest period (in candle units) which is passed to the indicator creation functions (e.g., Ta-Lib functions).
 In the presented example, `startup_candle_count` is 20 since this is the maximum value in `indicators_periods_candles`.

 !!!
 Note
-    There are instances where the talib functions actually require more data than just the passed `period` or else the feature dataset gets populated with NaNs.
+    There are instances where the Ta-Lib functions actually require more data than just the passed `period` or else the feature dataset gets populated with NaNs.
 Anecdotally, multiplying the `startup_candle_count` by 2 always leads to a fully NaN free training dataset.
 Hence, it is typically safest to multiply the expected `startup_candle_count` by 2.
 Look out for this log message to confirm that the data is clean:

     ```
     2022-08-31 15:14:04 - freqtrade.freqai.data_kitchen - INFO - dropped 0 training points due to NaNs in populated dataset 4319.